2019movie/civ-ipriot-smiley/knowledge_and_evidence.md

    > Smiley class directly use functionality of SenseHat.
    >
 2. Which of these classes directly interact with the SenseHat functionalities?
-   > Smiley class directly interteract with SenseHat.
+   > Smiley class directly interact with SenseHat.
 It creates an instance of SenseHat in constructor, use set_pixels method and use low_light property.
    >
 3. Discuss the hiding of the SenseHAT in terms of encapsulation (100-200 Words)
    > In the context of SenseHat, Smiley class apply the encapsulation principle of object oriented programming concept that restrict direct access.
 The Smiley class provide a mock implementation that hide the actual SenseHat functionalities under the show() method.
 It can prevent user misuse the SenseHat functionality and keep user away from complex details of SenseHat.